3pillarlabs/rabbitmq-akka-actors/README.md

 # rabbitmq-akka-actors

-Template which exposes the building blocks for a distributed system in which components communicate via a message broker (rabbitmq) and process messages using akka actors.
+Typesafe's Activator template which exposes the building blocks for a distributed system in which components communicate via a message broker (rabbitmq) and process messages using akka actors.

 The template should be useful in building systems for batch processing that are designed around a workflow where information has to be passed around all the nodes so that each can augment it with specifics.